Dury, Compiègne and Abbeville meetings: The Dury Meetings

-The Dury Meetings (there were 2 of them) occurred on the afternoon of March 23rd and evening of March 24, 1918, at Dury Town Hall, located three miles south of Amiens.
+The Dury Meetings (there were 2 of them) occurred on the afternoon of March 23 and evening of March 24, 1918, at Dury Town Hall, located three miles south of Amiens.
 They were initiated by General Petain, Commander of the French armies on the Western Front, who met with General Douglas Haig, his counterpart in the British Army, at Haig's chateau and advance GHQ.
-The German attack pierced a part of the line recently taken over by the English from the French (see the top map), and Haig was in desperate need of reinforcements to close the breach.
-In the area of the break, 26 English divisions faced off against 71 German divisions.
+The German attack pierced a part of the line recently taken over by the British from the French (see the top map), and Haig was in desperate need of reinforcements to close the breach.
+In the area of the break, 26 British divisions faced off against 71 German divisions.
 He had already been promised 21 divisions from Petain.
 However, it took two days to transfer a single division by train, without its guns (artillery), so it would take days, even weeks for them all to arrive.
-At 4pm on the afternoon of March 23rd, General Haig needed more help.
+At 4 pm on March 23, General Haig needed more help.
 He asked for a reserve of twenty French divisions to be centered around the town of Amiens (behind the British front), to form a line parallel with the Somme River (see the top map) to protect the British right flank.
 To this, Petain refused.
 In fact, the German breach of the Western Front was now deep and growing, and General Petain informed General Haig that if the British continued to retreat, he would have to break his link with them so his French armies could cover Paris.
 General Petain received his instructions from the French War Cabinet, he informed his generals, and his presence in Dury at 11pm on the night of March 24, 1918 was to inform General Haig.
 Per author B.H.
 Liddell-Hart, General Petain warned General Haig:

 "If you withdraw your hand in proportion as I'm stretching out mine towards you, contact between our two armies will be broken in the end; your army then risks being cornered in open country, while I shall be reduced to covering Paris."

 The order sent by General Petain was less specific, and does not mention Paris.
 However, per General Weygand, who was the French military liaison to the Supreme War Council in Versailles, General Petain "sent General Fayolle an instruction, the scope of which cannot be exaggerated".

 The Compiègne Meeting

 The Compiègne Meeting was held at French G.Q.G.
-Headquarters from 5pm to 7pm in the early evening of March 25th.
+Headquarters from 5pm to 7pm in the early evening of March 25.
 It was arranged by Prime Minister Georges Clemenceau to settle a vexing command problem of the Allies.
 Unlike the Germans, whose allies were immediately subordinate to the Kaiser and General Ludendorff, Germany's top general, the Allies had no such arrangement, and no unified commander.
-With all the French generals and their civilian leadership present, but only the English leader present (the English generals were missing), the decision of a unified command had to be postponed until the next day.
+With all the French generals and their civilian leadership present, but only the British civilian leader present (the British generals were missing), the decision of a unified command had to be postponed until the next day.